Vikings shut out Packers 16-0, keep eye on 1st-round bye

 Brett Hundley was 17 of 40 for 130 yards with two interceptions in taking over at quarterback again for Aaron Rodgers, who returned to injured reserve this week after missing seven games earlier in the year with a collarbone injury.

-"It's so frustrating just because of the fact that I know what I can do," Hundley said.
-"But to go out there and not be consistent — which is my number one goal — and just give our team an opportunity to win each game, that hurts."

-MINNESOTA MILESTONES: The Vikings forced an incompletion into the end zone on fourth-and-4 from the 14 early in the fourth quarter to turn away the Packers' last best effort to cross the goal line.
-Minnesota safety Harrison Smith ended another Green Bay drive with an interception at the Vikings 5 late in the second quarter.
-Minnesota left frigid Lambeau Field with its first shutout since a 13-0 win over Detroit on Dec.
-5, 1993.
-It was the first shutout over the Packers since Nov.
-14, 1971.

-THAT HURTS: Starting outside linebackers Clay Matthews (hamstring) and Nick Perry (ankle/shoulder) missed the game for Green Bay, along with cornerback Damarious Randall (hamstring).
-The Packers didn't have leading receiver Davante Adams, who is in the concussion protocol, and then lost wideout Jordy Nelson and tight end Richard Rodgers to shoulder injuries in the first half.
+The Packers didn't have leading receiver Davante Adams, who is in the concussion protocol, then lost wideout Jordy Nelson and tight end Richard Rodgers to shoulder injuries in the first half.

 "Injuries are unfortunate.
 We had a lot of opportunities tonight.
-We didn't make the plays," McCarthy said.
+We didn't make the plays," coach Mike McCarthy said.

-FROZEN TUNDRA: The hard turf at chilly Lambeau didn't help, either, as some players had trouble with their footing early in the game.
-With the Packers unable to connect on medium-to-long-range passes, their best plays came when Hundley broke free for big gains on the run .
+The hard turf at chilly Lambeau didn't help either, with some players having trouble with footing early in the game.
+Unable to connect on medium-to-long range passes, the Packers' best plays came when Hundley broke free for big gains on the run .

-In the stands, fans bundled up in parkas, huddled under blankets and sipped on free hot chocolate to stay warm.
-Purple-clad Minnesota backers celebrated on a night when temperatures were in the single digits.
+Fans bundled up in parkas, huddled under blankets and sipped on free hot chocolate to stay warm.
+Purple-clad Minnesota backers celebrated in the stands on a night in which temperatures hovered in the single digits.

-STAT WATCH: Diggs finished with five catches for 60 yards.
-Keenum was 14 of 25 for 139 yards. ...
-The Packers were also shut out 23-0 by Baltimore on Nov.
-19. ...
-Hundley finished the home schedule having thrown no touchdowns and seven interceptions in six games at Lambeau.
+Diggs finished with five catches for 60 yards.
+Keenum was 14 of 25 for 139 yards.

+"I'm not sure we played our best game tonight ...
+We left some things out there offensively," Zimmer said.

-INJURY REPORT: The Vikings said left guard Nick Easton will have surgery after breaking his right ankle in the first quarter.
-Long snapper Kevin McDermott (shoulder) left late in the second quarter, with backup TE David Morgan taking over snapping duties. ...
-For the Packers, RT Jason Spriggs was carted off the field with a knee injury on the first play from scrimmage.
+Vikings: The team said that LG Nick Easton will have surgery after breaking his right ankle in the first quarter. ...
+LS Kevin McDermott (shoulder) left late in the second quarter, with backup TE David Morgan taking over snapping duties.

+Packers: RT Jason Spriggs was carted off the field with what appeared to be a left injury on the first play from scrimmage.
 Justin McCray, who was starting at right guard for Jahri Evans (knee), slid over to tackle with Lucas Patrick taking over at guard. ...
-Green Bay RB Aaron Jones (knee) didn't return after getting hurt in the first half.
+Besides Rodgers and Nelson, RB Aaron Jones (knee) also didn't return after getting hurt in the first half.

+"We battled ...
+I hope everybody walks out of here with their heads held high," Hundley said.

 More AP NFL: https://pro32.ap.org and https://twitter.com/AP_NFL